 232 pages; 277 color illustrations; hardcover with jacket; 23.5 x 28 cm

 Francisco de Zurbarán (1598‒1664) spent most of his artistic career in Seville, where he produced a series of thirteen life-sized characters from Genesis: Jacob and His Twelve Sons.
 Although it may have been a commission for the Americas, the series was auctioned in England in the mid-eighteenth century in the sale of a Jewish merchant called Benjamin Mandez.
 Richard Trevor, the bishop of Durham, bought twelve of the thirteen pictures and commissioned a copy of Benjamin (now in the collection of Lord Willoughby of Eresby’s descendants).
 He hung the series in Auckland Castle to assert the need for tolerance and social, political and religious understanding between Christians and Jews in Britain.

-In this catalogue, which accompanies the exhibition held in Dallas and New York, various specialists analyse the series from a historical, religious, artistic and technical viewpoint, offering substantial new findings on the iconography of the twelve tribes of Israel and on Zurbarán’s visual sources and artistic practices.
+In this catalogue, which accompanies the exhibition held in Dallas, New York, and Jerusalem, various specialists analyse the series from a historical, religious, artistic and technical viewpoint, offering substantial new findings on the iconography of the twelve tribes of Israel and on Zurbarán’s visual sources and artistic practices.
 The result is the most exhaustive scholarly contribution to date on one of the master’s most ambitious series.

 Susan Grace Galassi received her PhD from the Institute of Fine Arts, New York University, and began her career at The Frick Collection, where she is currently senior curator.
 She has initiated and coordinated numerous traveling exhibitions: Whistler, Women, and Fashion (2003, with M. MacDonald and A. Ribeiro), El Greco: Themes and Variations (2001, with J. Brown), Goya’s Last Works (2006, also with J. Brown) or Picasso’s Drawings 1890–1921: Reinventing Tradition (2011, with M. McCully).
 A specialist in nineteenth- and twentieth-century art, she is the author of Picasso’s Variations on the Masters, Confrontations with the Past (1996), and a contributor to numerous publications on the artist.